 - Correcting any blunders that you might have made

 Even with the best will in the world, when recruiters sit down to interview what might be dozens of candidates, they all start to become a bit of a blur.
 Of course, interviewers do take notes during interviews so that they can assess each of the candidates fairly, but unless someone comes across really strongly or something is said that makes them stick in the interviewer’s mind, it can be hard to tell them apart after the event.

-When you write your job interview follow up email after the Singapore job interview, therefore, your first aim should be to remind the recruiter of who you are by referring to something memorable that came up during the course of your discussion.
+When you write your job interview follow up email after the Singapore job interview, therefore, your first aim should be to remind the recruiter in Singapore of who you are by referring to something memorable that came up during the course of your discussion.
 It could be something that the interviewer brought up or that you yourself raised, but either way, when the interviewer reads your letter he is likely to remember the conversation and the person he was talking to at the time.
 You might, for example, begin your letter with something like, “I am writing to thank you for the opportunity to meet with you earlier today, as well as to say, once again, how impressed I was to hear about your organization’s nomination for the coveted Company of the Year award.”